 Annually students will receive age-appropriate information on the recognition and prevention of harassment, intimidation, or bullying at student orientation sessions and on other appropriate occasions.
-The information will include a copy of the Incident Reporting Form or a link to a web-based process.
+The information will include a copy of the Incident Reporting Form or a link to a Web-based form.